Datasecure/Node-Teach-Back/README.md

 This is an advanced, complex, and complicated topic in computer science.
 Truly understanding this topic requires you to know computer architecture and how operating systems work.
 Thankfully much of this complexity has been abstracted away from us by the OS, Node, and JavaScript.

-The thing you need to know is that asynchronous functions will allow your program to continue working when some blocking operation occurs.
+The thing you need to know is that asynchronous functions will allow your program to continue working when some blocking operation occurs.

 #UTHouston